george-pov/YTSkedy/docs/api/configuration.md

 This is a proof-of-concept integration with deliberate limitations:

-- All three credential values are shared.
-Every publish, and every YouTube broadcast deletion triggered by deleting a future `Published` event, acts on the single YouTube channel that minted the refresh token, regardless of which user is signed in.
+- Each channel's credentials are shared.
+Every publish through a platform acts on the single YouTube channel that minted that channel's refresh token, regardless of which user is signed in.
 A per-user Google OAuth flow is deferred.
-- The broadcast defaults above apply to every publish.
-Only title, description, and scheduled start come from the calendar event.
+- Only the English title, optional description, scheduled start, privacy, and made-for-kids state are sent.
+Thumbnails, categories, and stream binding are out of scope for this slice.

 ## CORS